Young Lions (album)

-Young Lions, released in May 1990, is the fifth solo album by Adrian Belew, and his second on Atlantic Records.
-Released while Belew was acting as musical director and lead guitarist on the Sound+Vision Tour with David Bowie, the album features Bowie singing on two tracks ("Pretty Pink Rose" and "Gunman"), the latter of which Bowie and Belew co-wrote.
+Young Lions is the fifth solo album by Adrian Belew released in May 1990 by Atlantic Records.
+The album featured David Bowie singing on two tracks, "Pretty Pink Rose" and "Gunman", the latter of which Bowie and Belew co-wrote since he was acting as musical director and lead guitarist on the Sound+Vision Tour with Bowie.

 Two cover versions appear on the album: "Heartbeat", a song Belew had co-written and performed with King Crimson while he was a member; and "Not Alone Anymore", a Traveling Wilburys song from Traveling Wilburys Vol. 1.
-This was Belew's tribute to Roy Orbison who had recently passed.
+This was Belew's tribute to Roy Orbison who had recently died.

 The other songwriting "collaboration" on the album is with Nashville radio evangelist Prophet Omega.
 Working decades-old tapes of Omega's broadcasts into "I Am What I Am", Belew, "listed him as a co-author, so in case a couple of hefty guys drop by my place some day, I can say 'here's your money.' " Al Kooper, who collects "oddball" recordings, gave a 47-minute recording of Omega preaching and Belew made two further recordings: "I Know What I Know" on Coming Attractions and "Troubles" on Side Three.

 Belew was pressed for time for the cover artwork and it was hurriedly completed by Atlantic's art department.
 It features a then five-year-old Robert S. Belew on his way to Sunday school carrying a stuffed animal.